cailindz/portfolio/final_part1.md

 The report breaks down all of CMU's activities into the categories Education, Research, and Practice.
 The SDG evaluation then indicates what percentage of each category is connected with each specific SDG.
 The analysis was subjective and not entirely comprehensive.
 So, to visualize this data as a snapshot, a series of stacked bar charts could be useful.
 To further understand the data, plotting each percentage in order or rank helps visualize which goals are most prioritized at CMU:
 ![Untitled (Draft)-5](https://user-images.githubusercontent.com/117120584/203689057-221f3f55-52b6-4c59-a8ec-b9692faeb1f6.jpg)
+However, this chart will require some refining.
+Specifically, I need to fix the overlapping data points.
+Additionally, I will add two other bars to represent other CMU activities as they relate to SDGs.

 ### Local Action Drives Global Impact
 I will conclude my data story by emphasizing the connection between local action and international change.
 To achieve the international Sustainable Development Goals by 2030, every country will have to do its part.
 In the United States, that change will rely on implementation at the city and organizational level.